Saturday, November 1, 2025

 October 5, 2025

 Lord, make us instruments of your peace.
-Where there is hatred, let us sow love; where there is injury, pardon; where there is discord, union; where there is doubt, faith; wherethere is despair, hope; where there is darkness, light; where there is sadness, joy.
+Where this is hatred, let us sow love; where there is injury, pardon; where there is discord, union; where there is doubt, faith; where there is despair, hope; where there is darkness, light; where there is sadness, joy.
 Grant that we may not so much seek to be consoled as to console; to be understood as to understand; to be loved as to love.
 For it is in giving that we receive; it is in pardoning that we are pardoned; and it is in dying that we are born to eternal life.
 Amen.

 Today we are celebrating the feast day of St. Francis of Assisi, and this prayer we just prayed is a prayer attributed to him found on page 833 in our Book of Common Prayer.
 (We’ll actually pray it together at the end of the service today after we’ve had communion.).
 I’ve prayed this prayer over and over again in my time here with you this week, and I love the way it starts: “Lord, make us instruments of your peace.”